FedericoPonzi/BillionTriplesDataset/report/README.md

 ## Appendix B: The regex for parsing the RDF graph

-In order to parse these hugh text files, I wrote a regex that hopefully should work well on the full dataset.
+In order to parse these hugh text files, I wrote a regex that worked on a 2GB-subset (and hopefully should work well on the full dataset).

     (?<subject>\<[^\>]+\>|[a-zA-Z0-9\_\:]+) (?<predicate>\<[^\ ]+\>) (?<object>\<[^\>]+\>|\".*\"|[a-zA-Z0-9\_\:]+|\"[^\>]*\>) (?<source>\<[^\>]+\> )?\.